 These require two very different skill sets.

-Be clear about what your goals are – whether that be work/life balance, or financial, or something else and keep an eye on your numbers to monitor what you are doing and if what you are doing is sending you in the right direction.
+Be clear about what your goals are – whether that be work/life balance, financial, or something else and keep an eye on your numbers to monitor what you are doing and if what you are doing is sending you in the right direction.

 Be brave.
 Do it!